 This was one of the craziest experiences of my life!

 I had visions of the lab's larger flames engulfing my mattress and all my years of work going up in flames.
-Before I left for my flame test, my husband helped ease my anxiety by burning a sample pod in the back yard (video below).
+Before I left for my flame test, my husband helped ease my anxiety by burning a sample pod in the back yard.
 We set an alarm for the 70 seconds the mattresses would be subjected to flames during the actual test and below is what happened.
-Watch this video full screen to see the fabric will burn but the hulls self extinguish.
-Note: The hulls are not treated with anything and these are the same hulls we are currently selling for our kits.
-We cannot guarantee other suppliers hulls are fire safe.

 I pulled into the lab parking lot.
 The pile of burned mattresses outside the loading dock was not a welcoming sight.
 The lab techs unloaded my mattresses while I completed the necessary paperwork.